TanyaH-create/Readme-File-Generator/README.md

    node index.js

 2. Answer the prompts to provide details about your project.
 Some prompts that require multi-line answers use a text editor.
+Use markdown syntax when answering these secions in thetext editor.
 Saving and closing the editor completes the prompt.

 3. Once completed, the README.md file will be generated in the current directory.